Technologicat/unpythonic/HACKING.md

 - **Test aggressively.**
   - Beside guarding against [regressions](https://en.wikipedia.org/wiki/Software_regression), automated tests also serve as documentation (possibly with useful comments).
   - Write tests for each module (unit), as well as any relevant interactions between features (integration).
+  - Keep in mind the [Practical Test Pyramid (Ham Vocke, 2018)](https://martinfowler.com/articles/practical-test-pyramid.html).

 - **Document aggressively.**
   - *Useful* docstrings for public API functions are mandatory in release-worthy code.
     - Explain important points, omit boilerplate.
-    - No content-free placeholder docstrings, because that hides problems from [static analysis](https://pypi.org/project/pyflakes/).
+    - No placeholder docstrings, because that just hides problems from [static analysis](https://pypi.org/project/pyflakes/).
-  - To help discoverability, `doc/features.md` (or `doc/macros.md`, as appropriate) should contain at least a small mention of each public feature.
+  - To help discoverability, `doc/features.md` (or `doc/macros.md`, as appropriate) should contain at least a mention of each public feature.
 Examples are nice, too.
   - Features that have non-obvious uses (e.g. `@call`), as well as those that cannot be assumed to be familiar to Python developers (e.g. Common Lisp style *conditions and restarts*) should get a more detailed explanation.